Tanz0rz/haxe-fmod/README.md

 - Helper scripts to map FMOD Studio events to game code
 - Many, many more

-This is a faithful implementation of the entire FMOD stack.
+This is a faithful implementation of the FMOD stack.
 If this library doesn't support something you need, make an Issue and I will try to add it!

 ## Supported Platforms